Click here to listen to a reading of this blog:

 Leaky gut and candida (a yeast overgrowth) is reportedly very common with hypothyroidism and especially Hashimoto’s patients, since a leaky gut is often cited to needing to be in place to trigger the condition in the first place.

 Addressing my gut health was one of the biggest pieces of my puzzle.
+A UK test for Candida can be found here. and a US test here.

 Lyme Disease, EBV, exposure to mould, MTHFR defect, H. pylori etc. can also all be fairly common with thyroid patients, so worth exploring as well.